Changing Weather—The Story of June Bacon-Bercey

 June, a bright and motivated young woman, always excelled in school.
 The atmosphere fascinated her, so she chose to study meteorology.
 A person as intelligent and capable as June should be a welcome addition to any science, but that wasn't the case.
 June was African-American, and never before had an African-American woman earned a degree in meteorology.
 Undeterred, June persisted and blazed the trail for others to follow.
 This is the story of how meteorology and broadcasting pioneer June Bacon-Bercey forever changed the face of weather.

-Changing Weather—The Story of June Bacon-Bercey is an optional read-aloud book for our Weather and Water Science Unit and is included in the optional Weather and Water Read-Aloud Book Pack which is suggested to accompany that unit.
-It is designed to appeal to children in grades 3–8, although younger students may enjoy reading along with older siblings who are completing the science unit.
+This book is an optional read-aloud book for our Weather and Water Science Unit and is included in the optional Weather and Water Read-Aloud Book Pack which is suggested to accompany that unit.